 Dismissing an employee should be the last resort.
 Employers should establish facts without 'unreasonable' delay before making a staff dismissal.

 DISMISSING STAFF: A dismissal takes place if an employer terminates one of their employee's contract.

 As a rule, formal disciplinary action becomes necessary when all informal methods have failed to resolve a problem.

 In the same way, employers should consider a dismissal as being the final course of action.

 Dismissal procedures should be fair and consistent.
 But, even if the system fails, employees have the legal right not to get dismissed 'unfairly'.

 This section explains the principles for handling workplace dismissals and disciplinary situations at work.
 The steps cover the correct procedures up to and including employee dismissals.

-STAFF DISMISSALS: Ending an employee contract will dismiss them from your employment.
+Ending an employee's contract dismisses a worker from your employment.
 But, even though there are various reasons for dismissing an employee, you must do it fairly.

-SOLVING WORK PROBLEMS: There will be times when employers need to solve a workplace dispute.
-Use this guide to informal discussions and formal procedures for solving disputes at work.
+There will be times when employers need to solve a workplace dispute.
+Use this guide about informal discussions and formal procedures for solving disputes at work.

-WHEN STAFF RESIGN: Employers need to know the proper procedures for handling employee resignations.
-That may also include conducting an exit interview when a staff member quits work.
+Employers need to know the proper procedures for handling employee resignations.
+It can also include conducting an exit interview when a staff member quits work.